 Besides being used as a preservative for much of the seafood we see in our grocer cases, it's also a primary component of detergents.
 Nice eh?
 Not.

-If you can't find fresh ones, you should buy some that are dry-packed, for this scallop recipe.
+The best scallops are fresh, but If you can’t find fresh ones, you should buy some that are dry-packed, for this scallops recipe.
 Dry-packed means they are shucked, packed up, and shipped on ice without chemical additives.
+These are the best quality scallops if fresh aren’t available.

 These taste better than wet-packed alternatives, which are soaked in water and STP, meaning they become bloated with water and food additives, resulting in a dull flavor.
 You will also get a nicer sear with this scallops recipe if you use those that are dry-packed.